5 Reasons Your Toothpaste is Harming You

 A naturally occurring mineral, hydroxyapatite is a key component of our bones and teeth.
 Used in toothpaste, it acts to strengthen and repair our tooth enamel

-A 2019 study published in Nature compared hydroxyapatite toothpaste with conventional fluoride toothpaste and found it was just as effective at repairing and preventing cavities.
+A 2019 study published in Nature and a study published in July of 2023 compared hydroxyapatite toothpaste with conventional fluoride toothpaste and found it was just as effective at repairing and preventing cavities.

 Green Tea Extract

-Packed with antioxidants, green tea extract helps to reduce inflammation and fights off bacteria.
-This is great news for your dental health, as it combats the bacteria that can cause gum disease and bad breath.
+Packed with antioxidants, green tea extract helps to reduce inflammation and fight off bacteria.
+This is great news for your dental health, as bacteria are one of the primary causes of cavities, gum disease, and bad breath.

 Aloe Vera